FFOGAING/DeepReinforcementLearningProjects/Banana_collector/README.md

 - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/VisualBanana_Windows_x86.zip)
 - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/VisualBanana_Windows_x86_64.zip)

  Then, place the file in the `Banana_collector/` folder of the repository, and unzip (or decompress) the file.

-8. Run the `main` code either in anaconda other in an editor of your choice (like Visual studio Code other Pycharm).
+8. Run the `main` python file either in anaconda other in an editor of your choice (like Visual studio Code other Pycharm).
 Make sure to activate the virtual environment other to select the right interpreter

 	- __Anaconda__:
 	```bash